Celebrate the CLF and learn about your Region!

 Led by Dr. Francis Ho and Dr. Peter Kwan,The Hep Beware project is the first of its kind in Canada, and involves the cooperation of physicians, nurses, and volunteers who specifically focus on those living with chronic hepatitis B and may be unaware of their status.
 Advocacy for early diagnosis is a major component of this project.
 Earlier diagnoses of liver diseases can lead to earlier treatments and eventually, can save lives.

-During phase one of the Hep Beware Project, The Canadian Liver Foundation’s Hep Beware Project surpassed its goal of screening 2,000 individuals from the Chinese and Filipino community who were unaware of their hepatitis B status.
-Over the past 6 months, The Hep Beware project organized 30 screening weekend events.
-The hepatitis B tests were free of cost and took place at accessible public areas (including community centers, churches, malls and schools).
-This project wouldn’t have been possible without the support of a dedicated team of over 100 people, including volunteers, CLF staff, physicians, nurses, community workers, lab technicians, researchers, reporters and columnists.
-Thank you all for your support!
+During phase one of the Hep Beware Project, The Canadian Liver Foundation surpassed its goal of screening 2,000 individuals from the Chinese and Filipino community, who were unaware of their hepatitis B status.
+Throughout 2018, The Hep Beware project organized 30 screening weekend events.
+The tests are free of cost and they took place at accessible public places (including community centers, churches, malls and schools).
+This project wound’t be possible without the support of a dedicated team of over 100 supporters, including donors, volunteers, CLF staff, physicians, nurses, community workers, lab technicians, researchers, reporters and columnists.
+Thank you all for your support.

 Support Programs and Services

 The LIVERight Health Forums.
 Free educational events for people who are living with liver disease, their family and caregivers; and those who are at risk of liver disease; as well as students who wish to pursue a profession in the health care/medical field.
-For 2018 LIVERight Health Forum information please contact us at 1 (888) 856-7266.
+For future LIVERight Health Forum information please contact us at 1 (888) 856-7266.

 The National Help Line.
 This help line gives you and your loved one somewhere to turn for answers after diagnosis, helps you understand your disease, and provides you with the resources you need.
 You can call 1 (800) 563-5483 Monday to Friday from 6 AM to 2 PM PST.